synacktraa/ani-skip/README.md

 - [x] MPV support
 - [x] MyAnimeList Id scraper
 - [ ] VLC support
+- [ ] Create packages for Windows, Linux and Termux
 - [ ] Test it on Android termux and Mac